|

-Long text files often consist of many subsections that can be considered to be separate documents.
-For example, some email programs keep messages in a single long text file, with a marker such as "Date:" or a line of dashes separating the messages.
-Also, XML files with data converted from a database table will typically contain a series of records.
-The File Segmentation Rules feature in dtSearch provides a way to tell dtSearch to index each message or record as a separate document, without breaking up the original text file into numerous tiny files.
+Long text files often consist of many subsections that can be considered to be separate documents, such as text report output with many pages in a standardized format.
+XML files with data converted from a database table will typically contain a series of records.
+The File Segmentation Rules feature in dtSearch provides a way to tell dtSearch to index each item or record as a separate document, without breaking up the original text file into numerous tiny files.

 File Segmentation Rules work with text files, HTML, and XML.
 PDF files and word processor files such as Word or WordPerfect documents cannot be segmented using this method.

-To set up a file segmentation rule, click Options > Preferences in dtSearch and select the "File Segmentation Rules" tab.
+To set up a file segmentation rule, click Options > Preferences in dtSearch and select the "File Segmentation" tab.
 Each rule has the following parts:

 Name